Tome, Miyagi: 2011 earthquake and tsunami

 Tome was one of several cities severely affected by an earthquake and tsunami on Friday, 11 March 2011, with as many as 6,000 people left homeless.
 On 15, 2011, authorities announced that German and Swiss teams with search dogs would be deployed to the city to aid in search and recovery efforts.
 Other search and rescue team came from Australia and New Zealand.
 Early reports suggest that many residents of the nearby town of Minamisanriku, which was one of the hardest hit by the tsunami, had evacuated to Tome.

 Government

 Tome has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 26 members.
 Tome contributes two seats to the Miyagi Prefectural legislature.
 In terms of national politics, after the abolishment of the Miyagi 6th district in 2022, the city is part of Miyagi 5th district of the lower house of the Diet of Japan.

 Economy

 The economy of Tome is largely based on agriculture.
+The city is one of the leading agricultural production areas in the Tōhoku region, with rice cultivation concentrated on the plains formed by the Hasama and Kitakami rivers.
+Tome is among Miyagi Prefecture's largest rice-producing municipalities and is known for the cultivation of the "Hitomebore" variety.